Magorx/mipt/sem_1/course_dedinskiy/cpu/readme.md

 ```
 cpu prog.xxx
 ```
-to run programm produced by **assembler only**.
+to run programm produced **only by assembler**.
 Running any other file will result in UB and other horrible things.

 The suggested format is ```.tf``` for programms.